jscarle/vue3-turnstile/README.md

 createApp(App).use(TurnstilePlugin).mount('#app')
 ```

-The plugin accepts global default options which are applied to every
+`TurnstilePlugin` installs the `TurnstileWidget` component globally and injects
+default options for all widget props.
+Environment variables override these
+plugin options, and component props take priority over both.
+Options therefore
+serve as fallbacks when neither props nor Vite environment variables provide a
-`<TurnstileWidget />` instance:
+value for a `<TurnstileWidget />` instance:

 ```ts
 createApp(App).use(TurnstilePlugin, {